 26. New York State Coat Of Arms

-- On the shield, a sloop and a masted ship on the Hudson River is shown that depicts the foreign and inland commerce.
+- On the shield, a sloop and a masted ship on the Hudson River are shown that depicts the foreign and inland commerce.

 - A grassy shore and a range of mountain borders the river, while behind the mountains there is a rising sun in the background.